This page is sponsored by:

 Draper as David the Gladiator (thanks to Peter Vlachoutsakos, Kevin Norwood, and Vickie Wees)

-Dressed in gladiator leathers, Draper hosted an early 1960s sword and sandal movie from 8-10 PM, on Saturday nights.
+Although Dave Draper never acted in a sword and sandal film, from 1964 to 1965 he was host of a Los Angeles TV program with an emphasis on sword and sandal movies.
+Billed as "David the Gladiator," Draper hosted a movie each Saturday night on Channel 9.
+The station was then known as KHJ-TV, owned by RKO.
+Dressed in gladiator leathers, Draper hosted a sword and sandal movie from 8-10 PM, on Saturday nights beginning in 1964.
 The program lasted for about a year or so, and the movies that were run featured Steve Reeves, Reg Park, and Kirk Morris, among others.
 (Thanks to Leonard Lane for this information.)
 And Kevin Norwood writes that he remembers Draper's show: I was in first grade and couldn't wait for the weekend to catch it!

 Don't Make Waves (1967)